|

 using the broken rudder as a template I cut them to the basic shape.
 What the

-photos don't show though, because I forget to take them,is inside the rudder I sandwiched two
+photos don't show though, because I forget to take them,is inside the rudder

-The bars were positioned inside along the length of the rudder near the pintle
+middle two layers.
+The bars were positioned inside along the length of the

-brackets to reinforce which is the
+rudder near the pintle brackets to reinforce which is the weakest part of the

-the hard work, shaping of the rudder.
-I used NACA 0012 foil tables to make a
+rudder.
+Next came the hard work, shaping of the rudder.
+I used NACA 0012 foil

-template of the rudder blade profile.
+shape.
 After a lot of

 planning, filling with epoxy mixing with microfibres as thickening additive